radical-experiments/rp-paper/README.md

     *   Stage 1
         *   Number of tasks: 128-16384 (as specified in use case proposal)
         *   Number of cores per task: 1
+        *   Number of input files: ??
+        *   Number of output files: ??
     *   Stage 2
         *   Number of tasks: (n tasks Stage 1)/64-128
         *   Number of cores per task: 64-128 (limited by CoCo scalability)
+        *   Number of input files: ??
+        *   Number of output files: ??
 *   Executables: Synapse emulator
 *   Resources: Stampede, Titan